kaldari/inat_lib/README.txt

 Instructions

-1. Save the following file at https://www.inaturalist.org/projects/'project'.json, where 'project' is the name of your project (e.g. https://www.inaturalist.org/projects/iseahorse.json), to ~/inat/project.json (rename your 'project'.json to project.json)
+1. Save the file at https://www.inaturalist.org/projects/'project'.json, where 'project' is the name of your project (e.g. https://www.inaturalist.org/projects/iseahorse.json), to ~/inat/project.json (rename your 'project'.json to project.json)

 2.